 Fishbone Diagrams Graphic Means of Figuring Out the Components of a Problem

-Fishbone diagrams: more properly called cause and effect diagrams, are an excellent tool from the Quality Management process.
+Fishbone diagrams are more properly called cause and effect diagrams, are an excellent tool from the Quality Management process.
 Do not allow the amazing simplicity fool you.
 You need pencil and paper or a whiteboard if you are working in a group.
-Team creativity will give you best results.
+Team creativity will give you best results, especially if you use brainstorming.

-I have drawn a fishbone diagram freehand, so as not to daunt you with pretty graphics.
+Feel free to draw fishbone diagrams in your own styIe.
+I have drawn one freehand, so as not to daunt you with pretty graphics.
 To start with, set down the problem to be solved, then draw the basic fishbone.
 You may have as many obvious causes as you like, but you will probably find that there are only a few main ones, so put them in boxes.

 - Man, or